 called serotonin.
 SNRIs are believed to treat depression by affecting the levels

 In general, it can take several weeks to feel the full benefit of a prescription antidepressant, although some people will start to feel better sooner.
 It is important to give the medication a chance to work and to take it exactly as directed by your health care professional.

 Psychotherapy is also known as "talk therapy."
 Research has shown it can be very helpful for people with some forms of depression.
-Psychotherapy can be used alone or in combination with medication.
+Like all treatment options, psychotherapy can be used alone or in combination with medication.

 The two main types of talk therapy that are used to treat depression are:

 The following are some suggestions for a natural approach to a healthy lifestyle, which may help provide some relief of depression symptoms:

 If depression is holding you back from the things you enjoy, treating it may help.
 According to the American Psychiatric Association (APA), the majority of people with depression eventually respond well to treatment.
 And almost all patients who treat their depression experience some relief from their symptoms.

 PRISTIQ®(desvenlafaxine) is FDA approved to treat depression in adults.
 Ask your doctor if PRISTIQ may be right for you.

 PRISTIQ could be a key in treating your depression symptoms.